jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Use **raspberrypi2** for the RPi3.

+There is a new **raspberrypi3** MACHINE option with `[krogoth]`, but all it adds to the **raspberrypi2** configuration is the RPi3 wifi drivers.
+I prefer to add drivers like that explicitly in my *image* recipe if I need them.

-You can only build for one type of board at a time since they have different processors with different instruction sets.
+You can only build for one type of MACHINE at a time because of the different instruction sets.

 ##### TMPDIR